And a telephone number if you want to be on the program and we get back to phones later on is 800-282-2882.

 There is so much phoniness in the media.

-So many people come that are that are just concerned with their image when they're not number one.
+So many people that are just concerned with their image when they're not number one.

 They want a PR firm to tell people they are.

-He's not going to scream he's not going to motivate these these guys the way they need to be because they looked at at my image and not really looked at what was inside of me.
+He's not going to motivate these guys the way they need to be because they looked at my image and not really looked at what was inside of me.

 And that's what happened.